 The Second Amendment in the Bill of Rights reads as follows.

 "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed. "

 - Can you see how this amendment stems from the idea of natural rights?

 Because of his life experiences, John Locke believed the ability of a nation to rise up was one of the most fundamental rights of its citizens.

-Having just fought the American Revolution, the Founding Fathers also believed this idea was important for the preservation of liberty.
+Having just fought the American Revolution, the Founding Fathers believed this idea was essential for preserving liberty.